Final laboratory test

 4. to remove the cations from the analyzed sample;

-2. blue complex;
+2. yellow complex;

 3. red-brown complex;